cczilk/shopify-inventory-manager/README.md

 -------------------------------------------------------------------------------
                                   Usage Tips
 -------------------------------------------------------------------------------

+- API REFRESH: The system handles API token rotation automatically.
+However, if you encounter connectivity issues, you can force an update by using 'OPEN_MENU.bat' and selecting "5.
+Refresh API Token Manually".

 - MOCK MODE: Set MOCK_MODE=true in .env to safely simulate updates.
 The app will show you what it WOULD do without changing your live Shopify data.